jeremiah-c-leary/vhdl-style-guide/docs/process_rules.rst

 process_025
 ###########

-This rule checks for a single space after the : and before the **process** keyword.
+This rule checks for a single space after the colon and before the **process** keyword.

 **Violation**